Moroccan Sweets

 Ramadan

-Chebakia and other honey-soaked treats break the fast sweetly
+Chebakia and harira are the sacred iftar pairing -- honey-soaked pastries break the day's fast sweetly